Growth and Higher Wages Make Solar the New Sector of Hope

 Renova Is Doing Its Part

-Renova Solar is part of this revolution moving renewable tech into the center of the American economy.
+Renova Energy is part of the revolution moving renewable tech into the center of the American economy.

-- 2015 was the third year in a row that we were listed us among the Fastest Growing Privately Held Energy Companies in the country by Inc. Magazine.
+- 2015 was the third year in a row that listed us among the Fastest Growing Privately Held Energy Companies in the country by Inc. Magazine.

 - As of today we have 130 workers on our payroll.